I have seen more than 150 soccer games in the UK, so I think I…

 At the vast majority of MLS games, an away goal is met with a weird, eerie silence.
 Advantage England.

 Before games in England you get a lot of announcements and ads on the big screen – if the stadium has one, and most do.
-And there’s an on-field announcer whom everyone ignores.
+And there’s often an on-field announcer whom everyone ignores.
 During the game?
 Nothing.
-They won’t even show a replay if it will piss anybody off.
+They won’t even show a replay if it might piss anybody off.

 I know of just one club, Crystal Palace, that has a dance team.
 I know of more than that with no scoreboard!